 But in order to provide the olives, it seems that they must first plant their own olive tree, then watch it grow to maturity before harvesting the fruit.
 At least that’s what Lucy and I decide, when we’ve nearly finished our second glass.

 Fortunately, Mr Young and Robbie arrive and distract us from our irritable speculations.
 I forget who won the match.
 I should be interested, I know, but I’m just not.
 I am a rubbish wife sometimes.

-We haven't warned them about the comedy trio behind the bar.
+We don't tell them about the comedy trio behind the bar.

-“Can we have a beer, please?” asks Mr Young innocently as one of them rushes past, no doubt on his way to prune the olive tree.
+“Can we have two beers, please?” asks Mr Young innocently as one of them rushes past, no doubt on his way to prune the olive tree.

 “Beer?” he says in amazement, giving the other two an incredulous shrug.
 “Beer?”

 And so on.
 I could over-egg this particular Hungarian pudding (Maglyarakas, for example.
 It’s a rich version of bread and butter pudding, apparently quite a delicacy over in central Europe) but I don’t have the energy.
 Crowds and a lack of snacks have worn me out.

 I’ve been doing press-ups lately.
 Well, I haven’t really.
 I’ve been doing girly press ups which are the ones where you keep your knees on the floor and then push up with your hands.
 It’s quite staggering how much easier it is this way.
 I had no idea my shins weighed so much.